 - Acting as a catalyst for the integration of ethical study and reflection within the academic and professional programs offered by the College, and drawing from the Catholic intellectual tradition, the Center seeks to enliven the College's intellectual life by advancing discussion of matters of ethics and social justice through lectures, conferences, seminars, reading groups, and faculty-supervised student research.

-- Extending its reach beyond King's and the academy, the Center seeks to serve the greater community as a resource in applied ethics through its Community Cabinet and Academic Advisory Board.
+- Extending its reach beyond King's and the academy, the Center seeks to serve the greater community as a resource in applied ethics through advising services, seminars, and workshops.